Connect with the simple joys that are Bold Coast Maine:

 rugged beauty, deep-rooted history, abundant wildlife, and diverse recreational opportunities.

-Active fishing villages and prolific blueberry barrens reflect this historic relationship as people continue to harvest the natural bounty of land and sea, as their ancestors have done for hundreds, even thousands, of years.
-Feel the gentle pull of this magical landscape, where people still work and play in harmony with nature’s rhythms, attuned to the shifting tides and the changing seasons.
+Active fishing villages and prolific blueberry barrens reflect a deep-rooted relationship as people continue to harvest the natural bounty of land and sea, as their ancestors have done for hundreds, even thousands, of years.

 From the Schoodic Peninsula and Acadia National Park to the international border community of Calais, the Bold Coast is rich in unspoiled vistas and strong cultural traditions.